Wyandotte Caves

-The term "Wyandotte Caves" is used to refer to Wyandotte Cave (sometimes called the "Historic Cave") and Little Wyandotte Cave (also called Siberts Cave and sometimes called the "New Cave"), but the two caves are completely different.
-They are located very close to each other, and are owned and managed by the same entity.
-There the resemblance ends.
+The term "Wyandotte Caves" is used to refer to Wyandotte Cave (sometimes called the "Historic Cave") and Little Wyandotte Cave (also called Siberts Cave and sometimes the "New Cave"), but while they are close geographically and owned and managed by the same entity, the two are very different from each other.

 Geological history and formations

 Wyandotte Caves began to form in the Pliocene Era, about 2 million years ago.
 Like most of Southern Indiana's caves, the caves were formed when water dissolved limestone, causing hollow caves to form.

 The limestone which forms much of Southern Indiana's bedrock, and from which Wyandotte and other local caves are formed, was first deposited in the Mississippian epoch (360 Ma to 325 Ma), when Indiana was covered by a shallow inland sea.

 Although the glaciers of the Pliocene and Pleistocene periods did not quite reach as far south as the area now known as Crawford County, where Wyandotte and Marengo Caves are located, they dramatically influenced the development of those caves.

 The Ohio River was formed at this time, and today flows only minutes from Wyandotte Caves.
 The advancing and retreating glaciers destroyed the pre-existing Teays River, and the Ohio River was formed, draining the land that the Teays once drained.
 As the glaciers melted, the icy cold water flowing towards the Ohio River (which was then much higher than it is now) dissolved the limestone which is the bedrock for much of Southern Indiana, hollowing out caves such as Wyandotte.

 The main entrance to Wyandotte Cave is 220 ft above the level of the Blue River.
 Wyandotte Cave is known for its long open passageways and large rooms.
 With 9.2 miles of passageways on five levels it is the fifth longest cave in Indiana.
 Included in its formations is Monument Mountain.
 At 135 ft tall, Monument Mountain is considered to be the world's largest underground mountain.
 Wyandotte Cave is also home to a great many helictites, which are considered rare.
 The cave is also home to the tallest stalagmite in the world, known as the Pillar of the Constitution, but this is only visible on crawling tours.

 Long speleothems, formed by rainwater dissolving calcium carbonate, abound in Siberts Cave.
 The cave exhibits a wide variety of speleothems including; stalactites, stalagmites, columns, flowstone, flowstone colored with iron oxide known as cave bacon, flowstone known as cave draperies, soda straws, popcorn, and rimstone dams.

 The temperature inside both caves maintains a constant 52 F.